 As a preliminary outcome, this change will create new prospects for watchdog CSOs to make optimal use of data, conduct accurate analysis, and present it in an accessible, user-friendly interface for citizens.
 This will enhance the constituents' ability to keep track of their legislators' activities and become more involved in the work of the Legislative Yuan.
-The implementation of this commitment has the potential to enhance Taiwan's score in the Global Data Barometer.54 From a long-term perspective, the full implementation of this commitment could make a significant contribution to enhancing transparency in the legislature and fostering public trust and engagement in the works of the Legislative Yuan.
+From a long-term perspective, the full implementation of this commitment could make a significant contribution to enhancing transparency in the legislature and fostering public trust and engagement in the works of the Legislative Yuan.